johndpope/Emote-hack/README.md

 - **Total Size:** 40GB

 ### Training Strategy
-for now - to simplify problem - we can use JUST the ./data/M2Ohb0FAaJU_1.mp4.
+for now - to simplify problem - we can use a single video the ./data/M2Ohb0FAaJU_1.mp4.
 We don't need the 40gb of videos.
 Once all stages are trained on this single video (by overfitting this single use case)  we should be able to give EMO the first frame + audio and it should produce a video with head moving.